Battle of Qianshi

-The Battle of Qianshi (乾時之戰) was a military conflict between the armies of Qi and Lu that occurred in 685 BCE when Duke Zhuang of Lu (魯莊公) invaded Qi over a succession dispute.
+The Battle of Qianshi (乾時之戰) was a military conflict between the armies of Qi and Lu that occurred in 685 BCE when Duke Zhuang of Lu invaded Qi over a succession dispute.

 Background

-In the year 685 BCE, the minister Yong Lin (雍廩) murdered the new Duke of Qi, Gongsun Wuzhi.
-Gongzi Xiaobai, one of the sons of Duke Xi of Qi, had long been on friendly terms with the Prime Minister of Qi, Gao Xi (高傒), so when Gao heard that Yong Lin had killed Wuzhi, he secretly invited Gongzi Xiaobai to return to Qi from his exile in the state of Ju (莒).
-When Duke Zhuang of Lu heard that Wuzhi had been killed, he analogously sent for his troops to escort Xiaobai's older brother, Gongzi Jiu (公子糾), who had been hiding in Lu, back to Qi to assume the position of Duke.
-Moreover, the Lu side dispatched Jiu's tutor, Guan Zhong, to lead troops to intercept Xiaobai along the road from Ju to Qi.
-Although Guan Zhong managed to hit Xiaobai with an arrow, it only pierced his belt buckle, allowing Xiaobai to fake his death by biting his tongue and escape while Guan Zhong was reporting back to Lu.
-When the Lu escort forces eventually reached Qi after six days, Xiaobai had already made his way back into the state and ascended to the Qi throne as the new Duke (posthumously known as Duke Huan).
+In the year 685 BCE, the Qi minister Yong Lin (雍廩) murdered the new duke of Qi, Gongsun Wuzhi.

+Gongzi Xiaobai, a son of a prior duke of Qi, had long been on friendly terms with Qi's prime minister, Gao Xi (高傒).
+As such, when Gao heard that Yong Lin had killed Wuzhi, he secretly invited Xiaobai to return to Qi from his exile in the state of Ju (莒).
+This news also reached the state of Lu, however; when Duke Zhuang of Lu heard that Wuzhi had been killed, he sent for his troops to escort Xiaobai's older brother, Gongzi Jiu (公子糾), who had been hiding in Lu, back to Qi to assume the position of duke.
+Moreover, the Lu side dispatched Jiu's preceptor, Guan Zhong, to lead troops to intercept Xiaobai along the road from Ju to Qi.

+Although Zhong managed to hit Xiaobai with an arrow, it only pierced his belt buckle, allowing Xiaobai to fake his death by biting his tongue and escaping while Guan Zhong was reporting back to Lu.
+When, after six days, the Lu escort forces finally reached Qi, Xiaobai had already made his way back into the state and ascended to the Qi throne as the new duke (posthumously known as Duke Huan).

 Confrontation at Qianshi

-This turn of events infuriated Duke Zhuang, who then personally led a new campaign against Qi in the late summer to install Jiu to the throne.
+This turn of events infuriated Duke Zhuang, who then personally led a new campaign against Qi in the late summer to install Jiu on the throne.
 The two armies met at Qianshi (乾時) on the Gēngshēn (庚申) day of the 8th month of 685 BCE (8 August in the Gregorian calendar).
 The Qi army decisively defeated the invading Lu army, forcing Duke Zhuang to abandon his chariot and flee back to Lu on a lighter carriage, with his men Qinzi (秦子) and Liangzi (梁子) serving as his decoys.